degoya/degoyaCompressMarkup/README.md

 # degoyaCompressMarkup #

-A plugin for MODX Revolution (2.3+) to minify the output Markup (HTML5/inline CSS/inline JS).
+A plugin for MODX Revolution (2.3+) to minify the output Markup (XHTML/HTML4/HTML5).
 The compression is at about 20% for each page depending on your markup.

 Based on the Minifier: phpwee-php-minifier from searchturbine - https://github.com/searchturbine/phpwee-php-minifier/tree/master